-After a policy is deployed in your environment, the version number automatically increments whenever you modify it again, which means that you are working on a new version.
+After each policy deployment in your environment, editing the policy automatically increments its version number.
+You are therefore working on the latest version.
 The version of a deployed policy is always the latest version that was modified and saved.

 For the latest version of the policy, successive changes are considered revisions of the same version of the policy.
 Click on a revision to go back to it at any time.